msupply-foundation/msupply_docs/content/coldchain/settings.md

 ![Default Logging Interval!](/coldchain/images/log_interval_setting.png)

-The logging interval applies for all sensors when they are first linked to the mSupply ColdChain application.
+The logging interval applies for all sensors when they are first linked to the mSupply Cold Chain application.
 Different log intervals can be set for each sensor in Available Sensors/Log interval (see below).

 #### Found sensors